openKolibri/halo-90/readme.md

 ![presentedCase]

 The *HALO* product series, in which these earrings (Halo-90) are the first item, is a fully open source electronic jewelery line.
-It is designed with elegance and wearability in mind.
-90 refers to the ninety individually controllable LEDs on the earring face.
+It is designed with elegance and wearability in mind. `90` refers to the ninety individually controllable LEDs on the earring face.
 The built-in compute power is also suitable for creating complex light shows.

 This is the technical manual for anyone wanting to modify, hack, remix, or program their own light patterns onto the earrings.
-The manual goes into detail about construction, assembly, and firmware and should encompass all basic knowlege.
+The manual goes into detail about construction, assembly, and firmware and should encompass all basic knowledge.

 ## Table of Contents